LIONS-DLT/cjws/README.md

 The digital signature (of header + '.' + payload) as base64 encoded byte array.

 The contained certificate should be validated against its X.509 chain. <br />
-It also allows validating the digital signature for the given payload.
+It also allows validating the digital signature for the given header and payload.

 A document is valid if the certificate and digital signature are valid.